negkhalili/negkhalili/README.md

 <p align="center">
 Currently, I'm a research student at Kyushu University, Japan.
 I am curious about different computational methods and data analytics in biology.
-I enjoy enjoy coding a lot and making consious efforts to be better.
+I enjoy coding a lot and making consious efforts to be better.
 <p align="center">
 In my free time, I enjoy drinking tea, doing embroidery, and walking in nature.
 </p>